 The University of Findlay

 Taylor University in Indiana promotes spiritual development in its students by providing chapel services, daily fellowship meals, service projects, small groups, and men's and women's programming.
 Discipleship Assistants (DAs) are also on each floor of the residence halls.
 The school offers a Master of Business Administration and Master of Arts in Higher Education, as well as bachelor's degree programs in fields such as film and media production, youth ministry, sport management, public health, engineering, biochemistry and social work.
-The Taylor Trojans are part of the NAIA and the university has a women's softball team.
-In 2016, the NCES reported that the university had about 2,130 undergraduate students.
+The Taylor Trojans are part of the NAIA, and the university has a women's softball team.
+In 2017, the NCES reported that the university had 2,110 undergraduate students.

 Baylor University in Texas offers undergraduate and/or graduate degree programs in fields such as biomedical engineering, church music, geosciences, physical therapy, anthropology, bioinformatics, computer science, creative writing and many more.
-The university had about 14,350 undergraduate students in 2016, per the NCES.
+The university had about 14,320 undergraduate students in 2017, per the NCES.
 As the largest school featured, it offers a wide variety of opportunities to engage with peers.
 Spiritual life on campus includes chapel services, pastoral care services, mission trips, mentoring, youth ministry teams and specific spiritual opportunities for graduate students.
-The Baylor Bears softball team is part of the NCAA and the university is a Division I school.
+The Baylor Bears softball team is part of the NCAA, and the university is a Division I school.